knpuniversity/symfony2-rest/knpu/episode4/centralize-error-response.md

 Hey!
 We didn't break any of our existing error handling.
 Awesome!

 But there is *one* more case we haven't covered: what happens if somebody sends a *bad* JSON web token - maybe it's expired.
-Let's handle that next.
+Let's handle that final case next.